OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

   .. image:: ../../images/screenshots/1024x768/geokettle_transformation_fail.png

 To help in finding the source of an error, you can also preview the results of a transformation from another step earlier in the workflow.
 To do so, right click on the step, and select **Preview** in the popup menu that appears.
-This way, you can see what the data looks like at this point in the overall process without executing the whole transformation.
+This way, you can see in a tabular and cartographic way what the data looks like at this point in the overall process without executing the whole transformation.

 Things to Try
 =============